-Your participation in class activities (through Zoom) will enhance your understanding of the unit content and therefore the quality of your assessment responses.
-Lack of participation may result in your inability to satisfactorily pass assessment items.
+Your participation in class activities will enhance your understanding of the unit content and therefore the quality of your assessment responses.
+Absence from class attendance and lack of participation may result in your inability to satisfactorily pass assessment items.

 Required IT skills

-Participants will be expected to be familiar with use of the Canvas learning management system, Zoom, and with the electronic databases accessed through the University of Canberra library.
+Participants will be expected to be familiar with use of the Canvas learning management system and with the electronic databases accessed through the University of Canberra library.

-In addition to the fees for this unit, students will need to acquire the required course materials and access the computer facilities necessary to undertake online study.
+In addition to the fees for this unit, students will need to acquire the required course materials and access the computer facilities necessary to undertake their study.

 Work placement, internships or practicums